cyber-dojo/saver/README.md

 - - - -

 ## GET kata_manifest(id)
-Returns the manifest used to create the individual practice-session with the given id.
+Returns the manifest used to create the individual practice-session with the given **id**.
 - parameter, eg
 ```
   { "id": "a551C5" }